 As I've done this over the years, I've come to identify the source of my thoughts with increasing clarity.

 There's another level of identifying and regulating my thoughts, of cultivating a firm mind.
 It is aligning my mind and my beliefs with truth and then carefully guarding that truth.
 False beliefs limit God's power in our souls.
 True beliefs bind us to Him.
-And so God's enemy is constantly telling us lies, and we get choose what to believe.
+And so God's enemy is constantly telling us lies, and we have power to choose what to believe.
+I like this invitation from President Russel M. Nelson to seek Pure Truth, along with this invitation to nurture your testimony (your faith) with truth.

 The thing is, the adversary's lies show up as if they were my own thoughts.
-I can believe the lies (accept them, adopt them, internalize them), or I can ask Jesus to correct them and believe the truth.
+I can reecive the lies (accept them, adopt them, internalize them, believe them), or I can ask Jesus to correct them and receive truth.
 So much is possible when I believe eternal truth!
 It reminds me of the way understanding gravity and aerodynamics makes flight and space flight possible.

 Here are some of my game-changing true beliefs: